#Argent Dawn

 The DM will protect "winners" from consequences of their actions, no matter how reckless they are.
 This comes with an excuse of ´´they will miss out on everything I have written for them´´.
 But if you are in the "losers" category, he will hold even minor in-character choices against you and excuse more gratification of "winners" at expense of your character.
 Even when you have no humane way of knowing how your character choices could possibly influence X or Y.

 The DM does not reward in-character effort or long term investment in his plot.
-He may give minor clues that lead to nowhere, tactically stop responding when your character is about to make a breakthrough, or ask your consent to do X to your character, OOCly change things in a way that twists your character's role into something that you did not want to play.
+He may give minor clues that lead to nowhere or tactically stop responding when your character is about to make a breakthrough.
+He may bait you to do X for him or ask for your consent to do Y to your character, but then he alters things behind your back in a way that twists your character's efforts and role into something you did not originally agree into!
 Without asking beforehand, if the impacted players will be okay with him changing things.
 This goes against the whole idea of consenting and trust!

-In addition to the issues with Woods of Wilk narrative, the DM's draenei are untouchable and he would never put his characters into similar position as he asks players to put their main characters.
-"Hides in Shadows" can not be tracked by skilled trackers, efforts to learn his methods in-character go unanswered by the DM, attempts to fight or counter him will result in him escaping.
-He wants to infiltrate every settlement with zero consequences and zero damage on his character.
+In addition to the issues with Woods of Wilk narrative, the DM's draenei are untouchable and he would never put his characters into similar position as he asks players to put their main characters. * "Hides in Shadows" can not be tracked by skilled trackers, efforts to learn his methods in-character go unanswered by the DM, attempts to fight or counter him will result in him escaping. * He makes zero In-Character effort when kidnapping player characters for "narrative purposes", but wants this information handed to him readily Out-of-Character. * He wants to infiltrate every settlement with zero consequences and zero damage on his character.
 We could excuse it with ´´he needs this character to drive his plot forward´´, but when this plot fails to even reward the involved players?
 If "Hides in Shadows" is kidnapping people to fight another group of villains, your character may scarcely even be able to touch these villains.
 Why does he drag people into Wilk, if he does not let all characters do exactly that?

 The DM may let your characters find important items to study, but later insistently ask if he can assault your characters and take back all the loot he has given to you.
 So, why is the DM giving the players loot again?